 Bella smiled at Alice for a moment then got up from her desk and wandered over to the window to see if anything was happening outside on the street.
-The window glass she was looking through was clear on the inside but tinted on the outside to lessen the glare of the sun during the day and also to stop pedestrians from seeing in.
+The window glass she was looking through was clear on the inside but tinted on the outside to lessen the glare of the sun during the day, plus it stopped pedestrians from seeing in.
 It also masked the effect the sun's rays had on her's and Alice's skin, which was vital if they had visitors to the office when it was sunny.

-Bella glanced up at the sky that had been blue all day but was now turning a steely grey heralding a cold night to come.
+It was just beginning to get dark after a dangerously bright winter's day.
+Bella glanced up at the sky that had been blue until about an hour ago, but was now turning a steely grey heralding a cold night to come.
 The wind had dropped considerably from this morning when they had left the house to travel to the office.
-A brisk and chilly easterly breeze had been buffetting the house overnight and the grasses on the dunes were still lying flat against the sand, unable to resist the power of the wind.
-It had been a perfect day for sailing though and Bella knew that Edward and Carlisle had been out on their brand new yacht, probably testing it to its absolute limit.
+A brisk and chilly easterly breeze had been buffetting the house all night and the grasses on the dunes that had been unable to resist the power of the wind coming in off the sea, were still lying flat against the sand when they drove up the track to the main road.
+It had been a perfect day for sailing though and Bella knew that Edward and Carlisle had been out on their brand new yacht, no doubt testing it to its absolute limit.
 Father and son had both been competent sailors before they were changed and now, using their enhanced abilities and abundant energy, they relished testing their skills on the open water, knowing that if the sea won the battle, their lives would not be forfeit because of their foolhardiness.

-Bella thought back to those first days after Alice changed her and their first hunting adventures in the forests surrounding Forks, especially the night when they lay on the ground in the meadow looking up at the stars, which was when her's and Alice's notion to open a detective agency had first been aired.
-At the time it was just a flippant idea, but after they had settled on the east coast they had run with it, and Connecticut Special Investigations was born and they had opened its doors just over a month ago.
+Bella thought back to those first few weeks after Alice changed her and their first hunting adventures in the forests surrounding Forks, especially the night when they lay on the ground in the meadow looking up at the stars, which was when her's and Alice's notion to open a detective agency had first been aired.
+At the time it was just a flippant idea, but after they had settled on the east coast they decided to run with it.
+Connecticut Special Investigations was born not long after and they had opened its doors just over a month ago.

 She smiled to herself when she remembered their first week at work.
 It had been a slow start with the phone ringing only once, and that was from a distraught woman who had lost her eighteen year old cat.
 You didn't have to be psychic to work out that the elderly moggy was more than likely in kitty heaven by now, but Alice had been very professional and had told the lady she would send out her 'team of investigators' to find out what had happened to Coco the cat.